Things to Consider

 A sprinkler system is a good safety feature in a barn.

-Invest in a radio.
-Invest in a radio and CB with National Oceanic and Atmospheric Administration radio capability to keep up with the progress of the storm or hazard.
-Install weather applications on your smartphone and electronic tablet.
+Invest in a radio or CB with National Oceanic and Atmospheric Administration radio capability to keep up with the progress of the storm or hazard.
+Install CODE RED on your smartphone and electronic tablet.

 Assemble first-aid kits.
 Have first-aid kits (one for horses, one for humans) available at all times.